ericselin/dotfiles/README.md

 Still to be done:

-- [ ] pomodoro: Make notification more like a message, and dismissable with keyboard
+- TODO pomodoro: Make notification more like a message, and dismissable with keyboard
-- [ ] pomodoro: Change `i3status` font to non-ligatures so the progress bar looks nicer
+- TODO pomodoro: Change `i3status` font to non-ligatures so the progress bar looks nicer

 ## Dvorak